 The Scholarship Committee reviews potential recipients of the SEAoNY/AIA Scholarship Fund, to be awarded to an undergraduate engineering/architecture student in New York each September.

-The SE Licensure Committee is a newly formed committee responsible for strategic planning and lobbying efforts towards the implementation of an SE practice Act in New York.
+The SE Licensure Committee is responsible for strategic planning towards the implementation of an SE practice Act in New York.

 Small Practices Committee is designed to help facilitate the flow of ideas, recognize the needs of smaller firms and help build stronger ties in the structural engineering community in New York.